HKUST-OCTAD-LAB/AirTrafficSim/paper.md

     corresponding: true # (This is how to denote the corresponding author)
     affiliation: 1
 affiliations:
- - name: Department of Mechanical and Aerospace Engineering, The Hong Kong University of Science and Technology, Hong Kong
+ - name: Department of Mechanical and Aerospace Engineering, The Hong Kong University of Science and Technology, Hong Kong SAR
    index: 1
 date: 16 September 2022
 bibliography: paper.bib